vikas924/bookstore/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [Math Magician full website] <a name="about-project"></a>
+# 📖 [Bookstore initial setup] <a name="about-project"></a>

-Math Magician website is three page website with calculate functionality and quote page.
+Bookstore setup is creating initial setup of two pages and show list of pages in one page.

 ## 🛠 Built With <a name="built-with"></a>